 Her special-needs planning services include advising on publicly-funded benefits, establishing and funding special-needs trusts, advising on the selection of trustees and trust-administration services, and representing trustees, trust advisors and beneficiaries.
 Seunghee also advises family-law attorneys regarding options for alimony, child support, and division of assets involving spouses and children with disabilities and advises personal-injury attorneys in determining the best settlement options for plaintiffs with mental incapacity or other disabilities, including evaluation of eligibility for and preservation of public benefits.

-Seunghee serves on the board of directors of the Center for Human Development, The Loomis Communities, and The United Arc.
-She is a frequent speaker on special needs planning, estate planning, and related issues.
+Seunghee serves on the board of directors of the Center for Human Development and The Loomis Communities.
+She is a past board member of The United Arc and NAMI Western Massachusetts, Inc. Seunghee is a frequent speaker on special needs planning, estate planning, and related issues.

 Related Professional Experience

 Prior to joining Bulkley Richardson, Seunghee operated a solo practice for three years.
 She also previously worked in progressive philanthropy and public-interest law.

 Seunghee is certified and trained in mediation and collaborative law, accredited by the Veterans Affairs in veterans’ benefits, and trained as a parent consultant from the Federation for Children with Special Needs.

 Past Speaking Engagements

 Co-Presenting with Community Foundation’s Vice President for Philanthropic Services Ellen Leuchs on ways you can give through your estate plan, Jones Library in Amherst (April 29, 2017).

 Special Needs Trusts for the Greenfield Special Education Parent Advisory Council (SEPAC), Greenfield YMCA (March 9, 2017).